at-dev-1/cc-subagents/README.md

 # Claude Code Subagents

-A specialized collection of AI subagents engineered to supercharge rapid development workflows.
+A specialized collection of AI subagents and commands engineered to supercharge rapid development workflows.
 Each subagent brings domain-specific expertise, activating automatically when their skills are required or can be explicitly invoked for targeted assistance.
+Commands provide specialized tools for common development tasks like professional git commit message generation.

 ## 📦 Setup